 Photo from Instagram: @thekateflowers

-In conclusion, from my experience, vegan diets are great for your health, raw vegan diets are even better.
+In conclusion, from my experience, plant-based and high-raw diets can be great for your health.
 High fruit diets are amazing for periods of time in order to cleanse the body and give it a break from higher fat foods.
-A well balanced raw vegan diet high in greens and veggies, nuts, seeds, superfoods, protein, and some fruit is, in my opinion, the best most well-rounded way of approaching a raw diet.
+A balanced raw vegan diet high in greens and veggies, nuts, seeds, superfoods, protein, and some fruit is, in my opinion, the best approach to a raw diet.
 It all depends on where you are in your journey.

 Check out my current recipe guides and eBooks if you’re just getting started on your ultimate journey to better health, if looking for some gourmet raw vegan recipes, or if you’re interested in trying out a short term cleanse.
 They are filled with yummy well rounded raw and cooked vegan recipes!